Event Writing and Concepts: Warraba Weatherall

 6–7pm

-Weatherall’s new work To know and possess, commissioned for On Fire: Climate and Crisis, draws from his research into Kamilaroi cultural materials held within Australian collections and their accompanying systems of categorisation.
-This work is a response to these collections, whereby the ‘preservation’ and restricted access to cultural materials actually contribute to the breakdown of cultural knowledge and practices.
-Weatherall’s work proposes that these normalised processes mark a point of death—where these objects are valued as data over their cultural use within communities.
+Warraba Weatherall’s installations explore archival structures, analysing cultural histories’ existence within institutional repositories.
+His new work To Know and Possess, commissioned for On Fire: Climate and Crisis, draws on his research into Kamilaroi cultural materials in Australian collections and their accompanying systems of categorisation.
+The work is a response to these collections, where ‘preservation’ and restricted access to cultural materials contribute to the breakdown of cultural knowledge and practice.
+Weatherall proposes that these normalised processes mark a point of death, where these objects are valued as data over their cultural use within communities.
+Writing and Concepts is a lecture and performance series exploring the insights writers and artists have into their own practices.

 • Partner:

-Presented in partnership with WRITING & CONCEPTS.
-WRITING & CONCEPTS is produced by Future Tense and moderated by Jan van Schaik and Fjorn Butler.
-They are supported by each of the host venues, MvS Architects, RMIT’s School of Art and School of Architecture & Urban Design, Melbourne University and ART + AUSTRALIA .
+Presented in partnership with Writing and Concepts, produced by Future Tense and moderated by Jan van Schaik and Fjorn Butler.
+Writing and Concepts is supported by their host venues, MvS Architects, RMIT School of Art and School of Architecture and Urban Design, Melbourne University, and Art and Australia.

 Guest Info

-• Warraba Weatherall is a Brisbane-based installation and street artist from the Kamilaroi Nation of south-west Queensland.
-Weatherall has a specific interest in archival repositories and structures, and the life of cultural objects and histories within these environments.
-His practice critiques the legacies of colonisation, where social, economic, and political realities perpetually validate Eurocentric ideologies.
-Drawing on his personal experience and cultural knowledge, he uses image, material and metaphor to contribute to a cross-cultural dialogue by offering alternate ways of seeing and understanding.
+• Warraba Weatherall is a Meanjin/Brisbane-based installation and street artist from the Kamilaroi Nation of south-west Queensland.
+He is interested in the lives of cultural objects in archives.
+His work critiques the legacies of colonisation, where social, economic, and political realities perpetually validate Eurocentric ideologies.
+Drawing on personal experience and cultural knowledge, he contributes to cross-cultural dialogue by offering alternate ways of understanding.

 Related Exhibition